forcedotcom/sfdx-circleci/README.md

 4) Clone your forked repo locally: `git clone https://github.com/<git_username>/sfdx-circleci.git`

-4) Encrypt and store the server.key generated above.
+4) Encrypt and store the server.key generated above using the instructions below.
-> "Circle does a nice job of allowing you to set environment variables inside the UI in a protected way.
-Because OpenSSL likes key files formatted in a particular fashion, we'll convert it to hex for storage in env variables.
-This will make it easier to create a valid key file on the fly in the build later." (attribution to [Kevin O'Hara](https://github.com/kevinohara80))
+> "Circle does a nice job of allowing you to set environment variables inside the UI in a protected way." (attribution to [Kevin O'Hara](https://github.com/kevinohara80))

- * Generate keys to encrypt you server.key file locally and then decrypt your server key within CircleCI
+- First, we will generate a key and initializtion vector (iv) to encrypt your server.key file locally.
+The key and iv will be used by Circleci to decrypt your server key in the build environment.

 ```bash
 $ openssl enc -aes-256-cbc -k <passphrase here> -P -md sha1 -nosalt